-This is a Call for Writing: Conceptual Writing (plural and global) and Other Cultural Productions (500 to 800 words) for Jacket 2.
+This is a Call for Writing: Conceptual Writing (plural and global)

 A couple of weeks ago, many responses to Katie L. Price’s valuable recent compilation of viewpoints on Jacket2, “What is the relationship between Conceptual Art and Conceptual Writing?” began circulating online and on Facebook.
 These led to discussions that were eye opening and inspiring, and they prompted me to do more thinking (and feeling) about the place of my own practice in this world, and about my own civic roles as a scholar and editor.
 I promised myself that I would move beyond gesturing towards more inclusive conversations and actually do something.
 I decided that I would change the nature of the question in order to seek alternative answers that represented a broader and more diverse array of practitioners across mediums and geographies.